kettle-rb/prism-merge/README.md

   end

   # Return the node to fall through to default signature computation
-  # This preserves correct handling for FreezeNodes, classes, modules, etc.
+  # This preserves correct handling for FreezeNodeBase subclasses, classes, modules, etc.
   node
 }